hpyproject/hpy/docs/overview.rst

 will get the benefits of HPy automatically.

-HPy for authors of extensions in other languages
+HPy for writing extensions in other languages
 -------------------------------------------------

 On the API side, HPy is designed with C in mind, so it is not directly useful